 San Diego, California, United States

-- Hotel: We loved the Rancho Bernardo Inn‘s Halloween package for kids including in-room camping, s’mores, scavenger hunts, toys, games and free kid meals.
-A great base for exploring San Diego.
+- Hotel: The Rancho Bernardo Inn‘s Halloween package for kids is great, with in-room camping, s’mores, scavenger hunts, toys, games and free kid meals.

 Aspen, Colorado, United States